jeroen/curl/revdep/README.md

 ```
 checking package dependencies ...
 NOTE
-Packages suggested but not available for checking: ‘RWeka’ ‘mboost’
+Package suggested but not available for checking: ‘RWeka’
 ```

 ## osmplotr (0.2.3)